gate-computer/gate/C.md

 	int32_t increment;
 };
 ```
-> Indicates that the reception capacity of the stream identified by *id* has
+> Information associated with the stream identified by *id*.
+If *increment* is
-> increased by *increment* bytes.
+> positive, it indicates that the reception capacity has increased by as many
+> bytes.
+If *increment* is zero, it indicates that no more data will be
+> subscribed to (the stream is being closed).
 >
+> If *increment* is negative, it conveys service-specific information, such as
+> an error code (the stream will stay open).
+>
-> The reception capacity must not exceed (2^31)-1 at any given time.
+> The reception capacity of a stream must not exceed (2^31)-1 at any given
+> time.

 ```c